-Situated on a line of shops on POPE Lane, Moor Nook 'Chippy' is the only chip shop on the estate and the only premises open late into the evening.
-The shop therefore became a meeting place for the youth of the estate as it was the only place providing heat, light and cover.
-The majority of the youths congregating outside the shop were already barred from the Iocal youth club as a result of their behavior.
+Situated within a shops complex on Pope Lane, Moor Nook "Chippy" is the only chip shop on the estate and the only premises open late into the evening.
+The shop therefore became a meeting place for the youth of the estate, as it was the only place providing heat, light and cover.
+The majority of the youths congregating outside the shop were already barred from the local youth club as a result of their behaviour.

-'Unfortunately this antisocial behavior by the youths continued outside the chip shop.
+Unfortunately, this antisocial behaviour by the youths continued outside the chip shop.
 Incidents of criminal damage and juvenile disorder increased in the area.
-The owner suffered minor damage to his premises and a drop in custom and takings due to the presence of the group who were perceived as a threat by residents
+The owner suffered minor damage to his premises and a drop in custom and takings due to the presence of the group who were perceived as a threat by residents.

-The Community Beat Manager - PC 2639 Morgan, analyzed the problem through consultation with the owner of the shop, local residents and the Council Housing office.
-In addition she identified the number, time and type of Police deployments to the shop establishing peak times of activity and the identities of youths involved.
+The then Community Beat Manager, PC2639 Morgan, analysed the problem through consultation with the owner of the shop, local residents and the Council Housing office.
+In addition she identified the number, time and type of Police deployments to the shop, establishing peak times of activity and the identities of youths involved.

 Following consultation with partners, high visibility patrols by 2639 and other officers commenced.
-The youths involved were taken home and spoken with in front of parents.
-Where appropriate, warnings in relation to breach of tenancy were issued by the local council housing office to persistent offenders and their parents.
-Local residents were encouraged to adopt a 'zero tolerance' attitude toward the group and give witness statements for criminal activity.
+The youths involved were taken home and spoken to in front of parents.
+Where appropriate, warnings in relation to breach of tenancy were issued by the local Council Housing office to persistent offenders and their parents.
+Local residents were encouraged to adopt a "zero tolerance" attitude toward the group and give witness statements for criminal activity.

 By the methods employed the identified public nuisance and disorder problems were eradicated from that location.
-The number of police deployments was reduced to nil and there was a marked reduction in the incidents of damage.
+The number of Police deployments was reduced to nil and there was a marked reduction in the incidents of damage.

 The shop owner had peace restored, and saw his profits double.
-The council saw a reduction in repair costs for incidents of damage.
+The Council saw a reduction in repair costs for incidents of damage.
 The local residents confidence was increased, the chip shop was again a safe place to visit.
-The police were seen to be providing a solution which worked and which the community had been involved in.
-The youths involved were dealt with in a positive manner and changed their behavior to the good of all involved.
+The Police were seen to be providing a solution which worked and which the community had been involved in.
+The youths involved were dealt with in a positive manner and changed their behaviour to the good of all involved.